Luxembourg Tax Alert 2021-08

 Overview of defensive measures in EU Member States

 Several EU countries have already introduced, or proposed measures targeted at jurisdictions on the EU list.
-For further information, please refer to our summary of defensive measures against non-cooperative jurisdictions for tax purposes which provides a high-level overview of defensive tax and administrative measures adopted by a selection of EU / EEA jurisdictions, plus the UK, against countries included on the EU list of non-cooperative jurisdictions for tax purposes as well as on equivalent national lists, where applicable.
+For further information, please refer to our summary of defensive measures against non-cooperative jurisdictions for tax purposes (PDF, 893KB) which provides a high-level overview of defensive tax and administrative measures adopted by a selection of EU / EEA jurisdictions, plus the UK, against countries included on the EU list of non-cooperative jurisdictions for tax purposes as well as on equivalent national lists, where applicable.

 The updated list will take effect from the day of publication in the Official Journal of the European Union of the revised Annexes I and II.
 The list is updated twice a year by the EU Council.